Download IRS Schedule C 1040 Template

 Documents used along the form

-- IRS Form 1040: This is the standard individual income tax return form used to report personal income, including income from self-employment.
+- Form 1040: This is the standard individual income tax return form.
+It summarizes your overall income, deductions, and tax liability.

-- IRS Form 8829: This form is for claiming expenses for business use of your home, allowing you to deduct a portion of your home expenses related to your business.
+- Form 8829: This form is for claiming expenses for business use of your home, helping you determine the portion of your home that can be deducted.